navidrome/website/content/en/docs/usage/security.md

 ## Externalized authentication

-When externalized authentication is enabled, Navidrome trusts the authenticated user header (configured with the `ReverseProxyUserHeader` option, by default `Remote-User`).
+When externalized authentication is enabled, Navidrome trusts the authenticated user header (configured with the `ExtAuth.UserHeader` option, by default `Remote-User`).

-In principle, the authenticated user header is ignored if requests don't come from a reverse proxy trusted with the `ReverseProxyWhitelist` option.
+In principle, the authenticated user header is ignored if requests don't come from a reverse proxy trusted with the `ExtAuth.TrustedSources` option.
 This check can however be fooled by requests with a forged source IP address if the reverse proxy can be bypassed (e.g. a request sent by a compromised service running next to Navidrome).

 When using externalized authentication in a fresh installation, the first user created through this method will automatically be granted admin privileges, consistent with the behavior when creating the first user through the web interface.

 ### Listening on a UNIX socket

-If you are listening on a UNIX socket (`Address` option) and enable externalized authentication (`ReverseProxyWhitelist` configured with the special value `@`), any process able to write to the socket can forge authenticated requests.
+If you are listening on a UNIX socket (`Address` option) and enable externalized authentication (`ExtAuth.TrustedSources` configured with the special value `@`), any process able to write to the socket can forge authenticated requests.

 Make sure to properly protect the socket with user access controls (see the `UnixSocketPerm` option).

 ### Reverse proxy with a dynamic IP address

-Navidrome does not support resolving hostnames in the `ReverseProxyWhitelist` configuration option.
+Navidrome does not support resolving hostnames in the `ExtAuth.TrustedSources` configuration option.

 In scenarios where the reverse proxy has a dynamic IP address, for example when you use docker, you might consider using `0.0.0.0/0` to allow requests from the reverse proxy.
 This essentially disables the check, so you have to make sure that only the reverse proxy can send requests to Navidrome.